Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is slightly out of balance with the local community.
 Show details

-Sixth form: About average.
-Attainment is below average, progress is about average and destinations at 18 (allowing for attainment) are about average.
+Sixth form: Below average.
+Attainment is poor, progress is poor and destinations at 18 (allowing for attainment) are about average.